SPatchGAN: A Statistical Feature Based Discriminator for Unsupervised Image-to-Image Translation: Introduction

 PatchGAN is feasible for identifying a specific type of texture all over the image, since it processes all the patches by the same set of convolutional weights.
 However, we find it less capable of dealing with complicated shape changes like selfie-to-anime.
 In such a case, the discriminative features for one area, \eg., the eyes of an anime face, can be very different from another area, \eg., the hair.
 Therefore, it becomes difficult to make an accurate and stable decision for every patch.

 A related problem is that PatchGAN alone cannot guarantee the stability of an unsupervised image translation network.
 Various constraints have been proposed to stabilize and improve the training process, including the cycle constraints \cite {DBLP:conf/iccv/ZhuPIE17, DBLP:conf/icml/KimCKLK17} and the shared latent space assumptions \cite {DBLP:conf/nips/LiuBK17, DBLP:conf/eccv/HuangLBK18}.
 The constraints are applied on the generator to help alleviate some typical problems such as mode collapse.
-However, these methods often create a conflict between the interest of GANs and the additional constraints, resulting in incompletely translation. \Eg, it is challenging to reshape the hair properly in Fig. \ref{fig:s2a_intro} and Fig. \ref{fig:m2f_intro}, and remove the traces of glasses in Fig. \ref{fig:glasses_intro}.
+However, these methods often create a conflict between the interest of GANs and the additional constraints, resulting in incompletely translation. \Eg, it is challenging to reshape the hair properly in Figure \ref{fig:s2a_intro} and Figure \ref{fig:m2f_intro}, and remove the traces of glasses in Figure \ref{fig:glasses_intro}.

 The above issues can be potentially solved if one can stabilize the discriminator itself instead of introducing more constraints on the generator.
 With this motivation, we propose SPatchGAN, an improved multi-scale discriminator architecture which leverages the statistical features over patches.
-The network benefits from the stability and global view of statistical features at the low level scales, and the strong discrimination capability at the high level scales.
+The network benefits from the stability and global view of statistical features at the low-level scales, and the strong discrimination capability at the high-level scales.
 All the scale levels are jointly optimized in a unified network.
 With the improved discriminator, we are able to reduce the full cycle constraints to a weak form that only operates on the forward cycle and the low resolution images.

 The experiments demonstrate that our method is superior to the existing state-of-the-art methods.
 The main contributions are: \begin{itemize} \itemsep{-0.2em} \item Our novel discriminator architecture stabilizes the network by matching the distributions of the statistical features, and employing a shared backbone for the multiple scales. \item We propose a simplified framework that reduces the conflicts between GANs and the other constraints, and facilitates the shape deformation. \end{itemize}